angular/angular/aio/content/guide/router-tutorial-toh.md

 The router checks the `CanDeactivate` guards first, from the deepest child route to the top.
 Then it checks the `CanActivate` and `CanActivateChild` guards from the top down to the deepest child route.
 If the feature module is loaded asynchronously, the `CanLoad` guard is checked before the module is loaded.
-If _any_ guard returns false, pending guards that have not completed will be canceled, and the entire navigation is canceled.
+If _any_ guard returns false, pending guards that have not completed are canceled, and the entire navigation is canceled.

 There are several examples over the next few sections.